wthayer-fastly/documents/docs/SCWG-charter.md

 * No more than 27 months have elapsed since the beginning of the reported-on period and no more than 15 months since the end of the reported-on period;
 * The audit report was prepared by a properly-Qualified Auditor.

 In addition, the member organization actively issues certificates to Web servers that are openly accessible from the Internet, such certificates being treated as valid when using a browser created by a Certificate Consumer Member.
 Applicants that are not actively issuing certificates but otherwise meet membership criteria may be granted Associate Member status under Bylaw Sec.
-3.1 for a period of time to be designated by the CWG.
+3.1 for a period of time to be designated by the SCWG.

    2) **Root Certificate Issuer:** The member organization operates a certification authority that has a publicly-available audit report or attestation statement that  in accordance with one of the following schemes:
 * “WebTrust for CAs v2.0 or newer”; or